Solid foods and milk for your baby

 Fruit juices, such as orange juice or grapefruit juice, are a good source of vitamin C. However, they also contain natural sugars and acids, which can cause tooth decay.
 Babies under six months old shouldn't be given fruit juices.
 Diluted fruit juice (one part juice to 10 parts water) can be given to children with their meals after six months.
 Giving fruit juice with mealtimes (rather than between) can help reduce the risk of tooth decay.

-From age five, it's OK to give your child undiluted fruit juice, but stick to no more than one glass (about 150ml) each day.
+From age five, it's OK to give your child undiluted fruit juice or smoothies, but stick to no more than one glass (about 150ml) a day served with a meal.

-Squashes, flavoured milk, fruit drinks and sugary fizzy drinks
+Squashes, flavoured milk, 'fruit' or 'juice' drinks and fizzy drinks

 These are not suitable for young babies.
-These drinks contain sugar and can cause tooth decay even when diluted.
-For older babies and toddlers, these drinks can lead to poor appetite, limited weight gain and, in toddlers, diarrhoea.
+These drinks contain sugar and can cause tooth decay, even when diluted.
+For older babies and toddlers, these drinks can lead to poor appetite, poor weight gain and, in toddlers, diarrhoea.
 Even drinks that have artificial sweeteners can encourage children to develop a sweet tooth.
-If you want to give your child squashes, flavoured milk and juice drinks, keep them for mealtimes, make sure they’re well diluted and always give them in a feeder cup rather than a bottle.

 Fizzy drinks are acidic and can damage tooth enamel so they shouldn't be given to babies and toddlers.
 Diet or reduced-sugar drinks aren't recommended for babies and toddlers.
 If you do give your child concentrated drinks containing saccharin (a type of sweetener), dilute them well (at least 10 parts water to one part sweetened drink).